VLegal-Bench: Cognitively Grounded Benchmark for Vietnamese Legal Reasoning of Large Language Models

-Table~\ref{tab:model_comparison} and Table~\ref{tab:legal_benchmark} present the zero-shot performance of 23 language models across all 22 tasks in VLegal-Bench.
-Our results reveal several critical insights into the current state of legal AI for Vietnamese law.
+Table~\ref{tab:model_comparison} and Table~\ref{tab:legal_benchmark} present the zero-shot performance of 23 language models across all 22 tasks in VietLegal.
+We provide additional evaluation results with alternative task formulations in Appendix \ref{appen:additional_result}.

 \paragraph{Performance Degradation Across Cognitive Levels} We observe a dramatic performance decline as tasks increase in cognitive complexity.
 While top-performing models achieve 80-90\% accuracy on basic recognition tasks (Level 1), performance drops precipitously on advanced reasoning tasks.
-Most notably, Task 3.1 (Article/Clause Prediction) proves exceptionally challenging, with the best model achieving only 43.83\% accuracy a decline of over 40 percentage points compared to the simpler Task 1.4 (Article Recall at 87.91\%).
+Most notably, Task 3.1 (Article/Clause Prediction) proves exceptionally challenging, with the best model achieving only 43.83\% accuracy, a decline of over 40 percentage points compared to the simpler Task 1.4 (Article Recall at 87.91\%).
 This suggests that while models can recall legal articles when explicitly prompted, applying this knowledge to predict relevant provisions from novel queries remains fundamentally difficult.

-\paragraph{The Conflict Detection Catastrophe} Task 3.4 (Conflict \& Consistency Detection) reveals a systematic failure across nearly all models.
-Of the 23 models evaluated, 16 achieve 0.00 Y-F1 score, indicating complete inability to detect legal conflicts.
-These models exhibit strong bias toward predicting ``no conflict,'' achieving 39-46\% N-F1 while failing entirely on positive cases.
-Only three models demonstrate any conflict detection capability: CMC-AI-Legal-32B (86.41 Y-F1), Llama-3.1-8B-Instruct (37.66 Y-F1), and GPT-4o (27.21 Y-F1).
-The stark 86.41 vs. 0.00 gap between CMC-AI-Legal-32B and most other models underscores the critical importance of domain-specific training for complex legal reasoning tasks.
+\paragraph{Systematic Failure in Conflict Detection} Task 3.4 (Conflict \& Consistency Detection) reveals a systematic failure across nearly all models.
+Of the 23 models evaluated, 16 achieve a 0.00 Y-F1 score, indicating complete inability to detect legal conflicts.
+These models exhibit strong bias toward predicting ``no conflict,'' achieving 39-46\% N-F1 while failing on positive cases.
+Only three models demonstrate any conflict detection capability: CMC-Legal-32B (86.41 Y-F1), Llama-3.1-8B-Instruct (37.66 Y-F1), and GPT-4o (27.21 Y-F1).
+The stark 86.41 vs. 0.00 gap between CMC-Legal-32B and most other models underscores the critical importance of domain-specific training for complex legal reasoning tasks.

-\subsection{Domain Adaptation vs. Scale}
+\subsubsection{Domain Adaptation vs. Scale}